Lover of The Outdoors

 Camping is a great way to get outside and enjoy the fresh air.
-It’s also a great way to escape from the hustle and bustle of city life.
+It’s also a great way to escape the city life’s hustle and bustle.
 However, some people are concerned that camping might not be as safe as they thought.
 Some believe that camping tents can cause cancer.
-Studie did show that fire retardants that had been used in tent fabrics were found to be rather hazardous.
-The Studie spend a tiny amount of research has been dedicated to textiles, particularly textiles meeting a flammability standard known as CPAI-84.

 The health risks of flame retardant substances used in consumer goods have increased worry.
 Researchers have focused their attention on polybrominated diphenyl ethers (PBDEs) that are used in furniture and electronic devices.